upslopeio/ibm-cloud-garage-training/computer-setup/apac-emea/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/upslopeio/ibm-cloud-garage-training/main/computer-setup/setup-mac-linux.sh)"
 ```

 It is safe to run this script multiple times.
 It will not re-install the tools if they are installed already.
-Running the script on a healthy setup should complete within a few seconds, and you will essentially just see the results.
+Running the script on a computer with all the tools already installed  will complete very quickly, and you will see: `You can move on to the next setup step!`.

 If you see any error or experience any problems, have a look at the [Common Issues](#common-issues) section below.